BlakeBarrett/damnit.co/Swift/README.md

 ## About these "Lessons"?

 I do not intend or expect these lessons to be a comprehensive (or even a good) way to learn Swift.
-It is intend to be the interesting things you probably wouldn't know by just reading a random blob of sourcecode while poking around.
+It is intended to be the interesting things you probably wouldn't know by just reading a random blob of sourcecode while poking around.

 ### This could be titled, **_`A confusing introduction to the cool parts of Swift 3.`_**